aaronkaplan/countryblocker/README.md

 A debian installation uses rules in /etc/iptables/.
 The directory debian/ provides some files to be placed into /etc/iptables/ with an additional directory named countryblocker containing the this software.

 A Makefile provides the management and control of several task.
-Calling "make help" shows a summary about pathes and usable targets.
+Calling "make help" shows a summary about paths and usable targets.

 To setup the environment as prerequisite package ``netfilter-persistent`` and ``m4`` should be already installed.